-I hope you find something in this post that you didn’t know before, that will enhance your use of Salesforce Campaigns for better tracking and reporting.
+I hope you find some best practice in this post that you didn’t know before, that will enhance your use of Salesforce Campaigns for better tracking and reporting.

 1. Standard Object, Many Use Cases

 Campaigns are typically used by the Marketing Team, and the Sales Development teams (BDRs/SDRs/lead generation agencies) can also leverage Campaigns.

 Campaigns are ideal for tracking return on investment (ROI), so one rule of thumb is to use a campaign whenever there is budget spend tied to an initiative.
 Campaigns tie together a Lead or a Contact’s interaction with the initiative, and the outcomes of Opportunities that resulted from said initiative.